open-policy-agent/opa/docs/docs/debugging/index.md

 > data.ex.p
 ```

 Pairing the traceback with strict built-in errors above is deliberate.
-By
+By default a failing
-default a failing built-in leaves the expression undefined rather than raising,
+built-in leaves the expression undefined rather than raising, so there is no error to annotate —
-so there is no error to annotate.
-Conflict and type errors need no second flag,
+that goes for type errors like `count` over a number too, since those are raised by the built-in.
-and `opa test` does not surface built-in errors at all today.
+Conflict errors need no second flag, and `opa test` does not surface built-in errors at all today.

 Unlike `--explain`, a traceback only describes the state at the point of failure, so it stays
 short even for policies that evaluate a lot of expressions.